Paul Tang (politician): Early life

 Paul Johannes George Tang was born on 23 April 1967 in Haarlem in the Netherlands, and he was raised in Alkmaar.
 His father worked for the water authority, while his mother worked as an accountant.

 Education

 Paul Tang grew up in Alkmaar, the Netherlands.
 He studied economics at the University of Amsterdam (UvA), where he graduated cum laude in 1991.
 He then worked as an assistant-in-training at the Katholieke Universiteit Brabant and as a researcher-in-training at the UvA.
 From 1995 to 2005, Tang worked at the Central Planning Bureau.
 Here he worked, among other things, on "Four futures of Europe,"[1] an analysis of the challenges facing the European Union and its member states.

-In September 2005, he joined the Ministry of Economic Affairs, in the position of deputy director of the Directorate of General Economic Policy.
-Meanwhile, Tang had earned a doctorate in Economic Sciences in 2000 for his dissertation on endogenous growth theory; one of his promoters was politician Rick van der Ploeg.
+In September 2005, he joined the Ministry of Economic Affairs, as deputy director of the Directorate of General Economic Policy.
+Tang had earned a doctorate in Economic Sciences in 2000 for his dissertation on endogenous growth theory; one of his promoters was politician Rick van der Ploeg.
 He wrote several scholarly articles on economic topics.